 International Ties with other Institutions

 The School of Dentistry currently has affiliation agreements with six schools in other countries to provide collaboration in education.
-We have four active student exchange/visiting programs with Guatemala, France, Taiwan and Japan.
-We assist in providing dental care to children and adults from poor developing countries.
-Faculty also serve on the UAB International Education Committee.
+We have an active student exchange/visiting program with Japan.
+We also assist in providing dental care to children and adults from poor developing countries.
+Our faculty also serves on the UAB International Education Committee and the Global and Community Health Outreach project in collaboration with the UAB School of Public Health.